intact-project/ild-cnn/README.md

 # ild-cnn
-This is supplementary for the manuscript:
+This is supplementary material for the manuscript:

 "Lung Pattern Classification for Interstitial Lung Diseases Using a Deep Convolutional Neural Network"
 M. Anthimopoulos, S. Christodoulidis, L. Ebner, A. Christe and S. Mougiakakou